aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 ### Extracting Architectural Characteristics from Domain Concerns

 - Most architectural characteristics come from listening to key domain stakeholders and collaborating with them to determine what is important forom a business perspective
-    - Architects and domain stakeholdrs speak different languages
+    - Architects and domain stakeholders speak different languages
         - Scalability/Availability/Learnability/etc vs Mergers & Acquisitions/User Satisfaction/Time to market/etc

 ![](./images/5.png)